paypal/merchant-sdk-php/README.md

 To use the SDK,

    * Update the sdk_config.ini with your API credentials.
-   * require "PPbootStrap.php" in your application.
+   * Require "PPBootStrap.php" in your application. [copy it from vendor/paypal/merchant-sdk-php/sample/ if using composer]
+   * To run samples : copy samples in [vendor/paypal/merchant-sdk-php/] to root directory and run in browser
+   * To build your own application:
    * Create a service wrapper object.
    * Create a request object as per your project's needs.
 All the API request and response classes are available in services\PayPalAPIInterfaceService\PayPalAPIInterfaceServiceService.php